Leave a Message

 Stage for Atmosphere

-Think warm, inviting, and lived-in.
-Subtle touches like soft throws, good lighting, and decluttered spaces make winter showings memorable.
+Think warm, inviting, and comfortable.
+Soft textures, good lighting, and decluttered spaces make winter showings feel cozy rather than cold.

-Keep walkways clear after snow, keep entryways clean, and make sure lighting is excellent for darker afternoons and evenings.
+Clear walkways after snow, keep entryways clean, and make sure exterior and interior lighting is excellent for shorter winter days.

 Price With Precision

-Local real estate stats show that while total sales volume may dip slightly in December and January, days on market don’t spike the way sellers expect, and serious offers continue to come through.
+While overall sales volume may dip slightly in December and January, days on market don’t spike the way many sellers expect.
+Serious buyers continue to write offers, especially when inventory is limited.

 Work With Kathy